phalverson/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 }
 {% endhighlight %}

-Note that the method annotated with `@SpaceInitialLoadQuery` can receive a `ClusterInfo`, which is then used to retrieve the current partition id and total number of partitions to perform the required calculation.
+Note that the method annotated with `@SpaceInitialLoadQuery` is supplied with a `ClusterInfo` instance, which can be used to retrieve the current partition id and total number of partitions to perform the required calculation.

-In addition, if you choose to override the `initialDataLoad` method, note that the `SpaceDataSource` implements `ClusterInfoAware`, therefore you have access to the protected `ClusterInfo` field.
+In addition, if you choose to override the `initialDataLoad` method, note that `SpaceDataSource` implements `ClusterInfoAware`, therefore you have access to the protected `ClusterInfo` field.

 # Multi-Parallel Initial Load

 The `ConcurrentMultiDataIterator` can be used for Multi-Parallel load.
 This will allow multiple threads to load data into each space primary partition.
-With the example below 4 threads will be used to load data into the space primary partition , each will handle a different `MyDataIterator`:
+With the example below, 4 threads will be used to load data into the space primary partition.
+Each will handle a different `MyDataIterator`:

 {% highlight java %}
 public class MySpaceDataSource extends SpaceDataSource{